 #8.
 Eat lunch

-Most teachers and administrators I know either don't each lunch at all (chips and coffee don't count) or they eat while grading papers, checking email, making photo copies, etc. Start with one day per month (a realistic goal) or if you're bold, one day per week, to eat lunch and just focus on eating.
+Most teachers and administrators I know either don't each lunch at all (chips and coffee don't count) or they eat while grading papers, checking email, or making photo copies.
+Start with one day per month (a realistic goal) or if you're bold, one day per week, to eat lunch and just focus on eating.
 No multitasking on work.
 This is a perfect example of how slowing down is nourishing, literally.
-And if you were to eat lunch with a colleague, you'd also connect with another person which would be additionally nourishing (with one caveat: no complaining about students, admin, work, etc. Complaining is draining).
+And if you were to eat lunch with a colleague, you'd also connect with another person which would be additionally nourishing (with one caveat: no complaining about students, administrators, or work in general.
+Complaining is draining).

 #9.
 Take a sick day

 How many of us go to work when we're sick?
 Unless we're burning with fever, we go, sniffling and coughing for days.
 Next time you're sick, don't go to work.
-Sleep, rest, drink fluids, you know the routine.
-I am aware of the possible risks of taking a sick day, ("The kids can't handle a sub/The sub can't handle the kids," "Admin said too many teachers are out," "I have to teach this lesson or we'll get off the pacing guide") but don't go.
+Sleep, rest, and drink fluids.
+You know the routine.
+I am aware of the possible risks of taking a sick day ("The kids can't handle a sub, or the sub can't handle the kids," "Administrators said too many teachers are out," or, "I have to teach this lesson or we'll get off the pacing guide") but don't go.
 You can't reflect and make intentional decisions if you're sick.

 Audre Lorde, the poet and activist, said, "Caring for myself is not self-indulgence, it is self-preservation, and that is an act of political warfare."
 These are words I live by.
 I know that if I don't take care of myself, I'm useless in this struggle to transform our schools.
 Again, make a small goal to incorporate doing little things to take care of yourself.
 This blog post describes my strategy for self care this year.
 When we take care of ourselves, we begin the process of carving out time to reflect on what we're doing.
 This is the foundation for the Slow School Movement: to be intentional about what we're doing, why we're doing it, and how we're doing it.
 This kind of thought would be transformational in our schools.